hirademirkol/VulkanFEM/Readme.md

 ## Additional Information

 - Data for the program can be found in [data](data) folder, where there is a sample data and additional zipped data.
+- To create data manually, the MATLAB Solver of [GMGS-3D](https://github.com/Junpeng-Wang-TUM/GMGS-3D) can be used and the data can be extracted with the [script](scripts/outputToC.m) provided.
 - The output of the program is saved to the data folder found in the build folder, same folder as the executable.
 - For different types of solver runs, definitions in [FEMDefines.hpp](include/FEMDefines.hpp) and [main.cpp](src/main.cpp) can be changed.